rcmolina/MaxDuino/INSTALLATION.md

 On Windows, I use Platform IO with Visual Studio Code, which includes latest versions of esptool.
 (For example, I find these in `%USERPROFILE%/.platformio/packages/tool-esptool` folder)
 `esptool.exe -v -cp COM4 -cd nodemcu -cf .\ESP8266_firmware_ESP8266.bin`

-You may need to adjust the com port and/or maybe also the reset method (-cd) ... use esptool -h for more help
+You may need to adjust the com port (`-cp COM4` in the above example) and/or maybe also the reset method (`-cd nodemcu` in the above example) ... use `esptool -h` for more help

 You can also use a graphical tool: https://docs.espressif.com/projects/esp-test-tools/en/latest/esp32/production_stage/tools/flash_download_tool.html .
 Enter the downloaded .bin file into the first file entry using the ... button, set the address to 0x00000 , and check the checkbox for that row.
 Clicking Start should then upload directly to the device.
 You may then need to manually reset the device.